Paramedic Program

 Prerequisite to the First Clinical Course

-- EMT – Basic registration is a prerequisite to the Paramedic program.
-Students must submit a current copy of the National Registry registration (copy of the National Registry card) as an admission requirement.
+• EMT certification is a prerequisite to the Fall Paramedic Program start.
+Students must submit a current copy of the National Registry registration (copy of the National Registry card) prior to the first day of class.

 All requirements must be sent to: